 A porter showed us to our room, again slightly confused when we carried our own bags, and we settled in and had a look around (after a sneaky post-flight nap).

 A Look Around the Property

 For our three-night stay, we were booked into a one-bedroom oceanfront suite, meaning that our balcony overlooked the surf.
-It was a sizeable 470 square foot (slightly bigger than the flat we just bought).
+It was a sizeable 470 square foot.

 The suite consisted of a lounge area the aforementioned balcony and a bedroom separated by doors.
 I thought the decor was quite simple but it has a nice light airy feel, the perfect tonic to the humid heat from outside.
 The colour scheme is a mixture of white quite heavy, dark wood and turquoise soft furnishings.
 I think I was expecting more lightweight furniture but I guess it makes a statement.